PoohL0ve/data_analytics/SQL-Learn/SQL.md

 FROM Soccer
 ORDER BY player ASC/DESC;
 ```
 The **LIMIT** clause is used to restrict the number rows and the **OFFSET** clause specifies where to start the limiting.
 They are generally placed last in a query.
 The OFFSET can be the first argument to the LIMIT 10, 5.
-Other DBs may use FETCH FIRST or TOP.
+Other DBs may use FETCH FIRST or TOP(n) after SELECT in SQL server.
 ```sql
 SELECT column1, column2
 FROM Soccer